YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/kpop-generations.md

 +++
-title = "K-pop Generations"
-description = "An objective approach to Korean Popular Music Generations"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "Most Coherent List of K-pop Generations" description = "An objective approach to Korean Popular Music Generations for bands, groups, and solo acts."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 date = "2022-01-18T07:00:00"                                        # manually adjust to local timezone
 #lastmod = "2021-04-07T17:53:01"                                     # manually adjust to local timezone